Neuralab/resolve-for-woocommerce/readme.txt

 == Description ==

-Resolve is a complete B2B credit management and net terms solution that helps your customers get net terms while you get paid faster.
-If you’re looking for a better way to manage the nightmare of customer credit checks, net terms risk, payments, and cash flow woes - Resolve is here to help.
-We believe your business shouldn’t act like a bank unless you’re actually a bank.
-Get paid by Resolve in a day, and we’ll let your customers pay us in 30, 60, or 90 days.
-However your customers buy from you, e-commerce or off-line, we've got you covered.

-This extension allows B2B merchants to offer Net Terms to their customers without the hassle of running credit checks, floating short-term credit, chasing payments, and processing payments.
-When customers request to pay by invoice (e.g., Net 30), Resolve credit checks them and assesses their risk profile.
-Once approved for net terms, customers can select the “Pay with Net Terms” payment selection in the checkout, which gives them 30-90 days to pay while you get paid sooner.
+Resolve, a comprehensive B2B credit management and net terms solution, brings net terms as a payment method to your checkout (lifts conversion rates) and boosts your cash flow by providing advance payment when you extend net terms to customers.
+We help you streamline your entire AR process including providing quick credit checks, net terms risk management, AR automation, payments and collections – so you can focus on growing your business.

+With Resolve, you’ll receive up to 100% on net terms invoices within 1 day, allowing your customers to pay on 30/45/60 day terms for increased purchasing power.
+We handle payments, collections, and automate credit risk management – saving your accounting team valuable time and resources.

+Our WooCommerce extension seamlessly integrates Net Terms into the checkout experience, offering customers 30-90 days to pay while ensuring you receive prompt payments.

 == Installation ==